 Tuition for the Nurse Assistant Training Program is $2,100 and includes your textbook & workbook as well as one set of scrubs to be worn during clinicals.
 Additional fees related to your licensing once the program is completed are not included.
 See Program Costs

 Class meets Monday-Wednesday-Friday for four weeks, 8am – 4:30pm with 30 minutes for lunch.
-All classroom and lab hours will be conducted at the Perry Foundation Academy of Health with the clinicals beginning on day 8 at an approved clinical training site, currently Horizon Specialty Hospital but subject to change.
+All classroom and lab hours will be conducted at the Perry Foundation Academy of Health with the clinicals beginning on day 8 at an approved clinical training site.
 See Calendar